SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-you-deal-with-impediments-in-scrum/rule.md

 | Set the remaining hours of a task to the value|

-**Table Example - The error message should change from “User Error” to “The process could not be completed, please check the Url value provided for the webservice and try again”:**
+**Table Example - The error message should change from “User Error” to “The process could not be completed, please check the Url value provided for the web service and try again”:**

 | 0 - Bug              |
 | ----------------- |
 | Draw a point card |